handichan/BSS-Workflow/README.md

 # Cost Analysis from Scout Results

-This guide outlines the steps to generate cost analysis tables and visualizations from DOE Scout outputs.
+This guide outlines the steps to generate cost analysis tables and visualizations from Scout outputs.

 ---